Makes 6 servings

 Meanwhile, shred the chicken with two forks.

-Once you are about done simmering the soup, add chicken and simmer for 3 more minutes.
+Once you are about done simmering the soup, add chicken and simmer for 5 more minutes.
+Make sure the soup reaches at least 165F before serving.

 ยกDisfrutar!